Proceeding beyond Calderdale28th March 2007

-Haworth is certainly a charming spot but it is not its rustic appeal that attracts the visitors but its Brontë connections.
-Unfortunately, I didn’t have the time to linger there but there was enough Brontë-this, Brontë-that and Brontë-the-other to give me the general idea.
+Haworth is certainly a charming spot, but it is not its rustic appeal that attracts the visitors; that is its Brontë connections.
+Unfortunately, I didn’t have the time to linger there, yet there was enough Brontë-this, Brontë-that and Brontë-the-other to give me the general idea.
 In fact, the Brontë theme was to pervade for a lot of my walk.

-It took longer to find than it should but I picked up the Brontë Way and followed it until I left it to join the Pennine Way just east of Upper Heights farm.
+It took longer to find than it ought to have done, but I picked up the Brontë Way and followed it until I left it to join the Pennine Way just east of Upper Heights farm.
 On my journey to that point, I had ambled over Penistone Hill and crossed the Brontë bridge at the foot of the Brontë Falls.
-Yes, there is a danger of Brontë overload here and I wasn’t finished yet.
-My trot up the Pennine Way was to take me to Top Withins, the site of the ruins of which is supposed to have inspired the fictional Wuthering heights in the eponymous novel.
+Yes, there is a danger of Brontë overload here, and I wasn’t finished yet.
+My trot up the Pennine Way was to take me to Top Withins, the site of the ruins of which is supposed to have inspired the fictional Wuthering Heights in the eponymous novel.
 There is a plaque erected here by the Brontë Society declaring to the same effect.

-Worsthorne proved to be the end of walking adventure for the day but my travelling continued.
+Worsthorne proved to be the end of the walking adventure for the day, but my travelling continued.
 A useful Transdev Burnley & Pendle service carried me to Burnley bus station.
-My journey continued from Burnley by train to Crewe with a change in Preston.
+My journey continued from Burnley by train to Crewe, with a change in Preston.
 From Crewe, another bus got me home.
 It might be better if I had less waiting to do, then I would have got home an hour earlier, but it was a still a satisfactory end to a satisfying day.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.